General Program Questions

 Do you have any written materials you can send to me?

-• No, all of the necessary information can be found here on our website.
+• No, all of the necessary information can be found here on our website or on the Graduate School's Admissions pages.
 If you have any questions that we have not addressed please feel free to e-mail the MS&E Graduate Coordinator: This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Do we admit Master's students?

-• Since our program is heavily research-based, we tend to admit only Ph.D. students.
-Only under special circumstances and when initiated by faculty members, M.S. degrees may be granted.
+• Since our program is heavily research-based and our students are directly admitted to labs, we tend to admit only Ph.D. students.
+Only under special circumstances and when initiated by faculty members, students wanting a terminal master's may be admitted.
 At this time, M.S. students are not being admitted and M.S. inquiries might go unanswered.
 It is the responsibility of the applicant to reach out to faculty and inquire about such positions.

 Do you admit international students to the Master’s program?

-• Yes, both degree plans are open to domestic and international students.
+• Yes, both degree plans are open to domestic and international students, but terminal master's students (those seeking only a master's) are only admitted in special circumstances.

 What are my chances of being admitted?
 Is there a pre-admission screening process?

 • No, there is no pre-admission screening process.
 We cannot tell you whether or not you will likely be admitted.
-Our admissions committee reviews completed applications immediately following the deadlines.
+Many factors - including available funding, which faculty are recruiting in any given semester, and research specialties, strength of application - go into admission decisions and it is therefore impossible to tell if one student might be admitted over another.
+Our admissions committee reviews completed applications immediately following the deadlines taking all factors into consideration.

 What are the educational qualifications for admission into the MS&E Program?